Home

 The corpse pose is a restorative pose that helps to promote deep relaxation and reduce stress and anxiety.
 It is often practised at the end of a yoga session to help calm the mind and body.

-How Can Yoga Help Relieve Stress And Anxiety?
+Can Yoga Help Reduce Stress And Anxiety?
+5 Benefits Of Yoga

 Yoga is a highly effective practice for managing stress and anxiety.
 Here are some ways to incorporate yoga into your routine for stress and anxiety management: